jgori-ouistiti/CoopIHC/README.md

 ```

+You can them import the necessary packages from `core`.

 ## Quickstart

-At a high level, CoopIHC code will usually consist of defining tasks, users, assistants, bundling them together, and playing several rounds of interaction until the game ends.
+At a high level, CoopIHC code will usually consist of defining tasks, agents (users and assistants), bundling them together, and playing several rounds of interaction until the game ends.

 ### Task